mattmakai/fullstackpython.com/source/content/pages/03-core-language/01-generators.markdown

 category: page
 slug: generators
 sort-order: 0301
+meta: Generators are a Python construct that allow a function's return value to behave as an iterator via the yield keyword.
+Learn more at Full Stack Python.
 choice1url: /best-python-resources.html
 choice1icon: fa-book fa-inverse
 choice1text: What other resources should I use to learn Python?